 What Las Vegas is Known For

 Las Vegas is known around the world as a first-class resort city.
 Its main attractions are gambling, world-class entertainment, nightlife, shopping and fine dining from restaurants featuring internationally renowned chefs.

-While Las Vegas has been known for years as an adult party playground, Las Vegas has slowly reinvented itself over the last couple of decades or so to become a travel destination with many family-friendly resorts and attractions all while maintaining its party atmosphere.
+While Sin City has been known for years as an adult party playground, Las Vegas has slowly reinvented itself over the last couple of decades or so to become a travel destination with many family-friendly resorts and attractions all while maintaining its party atmosphere.

 The Las Vegas Valley itself is the number one cultural, commercial and financial center for the entire state of Nevada.

 Las Vegas is also a great starting point for an array of amazing nature and wildlife destinations.
 There are over 12 National, Local and State Parks all within a few hours drive from the city.

 - Zion National Park